About Enterprise DLP

 For example, consider a file containing a 9-digit number detected near a

-than likely that the 9-digit number is a valid social security number.
+SSN proximity keyword.
+In this case, the 9-digit number is very likely a valid social security number.

-Conversely, if SSN is included in the document title
+Conversely, if the document title includes SSN

 to be relevant.